 Players playing Stableford or Par events must play off their stroke handicap.

-Ladies playing in all Mixed 4 Ball events to play off their GA handicap or Domestic handicap where applicable.
+Ladies playing in all Mixed 4 Ball events to play off their GA handicap or home club handicap where applicable.

 Ladies playing in Individual Medley events are to play off the Full Handicap.

 In order to obtain a handicap a player is required to submit three cards (minimum of two cards from Muirfield) each of which is played over eighteen holes and each must be signed by the player and marker.
-Each card MUST be dated and indicate whether it is the 1st, 2nd or 3rd handicap card.
+Each card MUST be record the player’s name; player’s membership number; be dated and indicate whether it is the 1st, 2nd or 3rd handicap card.
 Failure to annotate the handicap card correctly may result in the card being excluded from being used as one of the cards used to gain a handicap.

-The score for each hole should be marked clearly on the card.
-If, when playing any hole, your score exceeds two over the par of the hole, it is not necessary to complete the hole simply write the score down as two over the par.
-E.g. if you are playing the first hole (par 5) and you have played seven strokes and still not ‘holed out’, it is not necessary to finish the hole out, just write down a score of seven.
+The gross score for each hole should be marked clearly on the card.
+If, when playing any hole, your score exceeds three over the par of the hole, it is not necessary to complete the hole simply write the score down as three over the par.
+E.g. if you are playing the first hole (par 5) and you have played eight strokes and still not ‘holed out’, it is not necessary to finish the hole out, just write down a score of eight.

 The following players are eligible to mark your card for handicap:

-Muirfield Life Members, Foundation Life Members, Foundation Members, 7 Day Members, Weekday Members and Colts.
-Note: Cadet and Junior Members are not eligible to mark a card for handicap.
+Muirfield Life Members, Foundation Life Members, Foundation Members, Full Playing Members, Weekday Members and Intermediate/Junior Members.
+Note: Cadet and Tyro Members are not eligible to mark a card for handicap.